DaoFuying/AI4Loop/README.md

 ```
 ## Training model with random-split test
 The `trainBiLSTM.py` is used to train model based on random-split strategy.
 The models of different cell lines we trained in this study are placed under the `/models` directory.
+Take K562 cell line as an example here.

 ```shell
 python trainBiLSTM.py k562_ctcf out_dir